 The other great asset I represent is a place that should be nationally famous but is not: the Stow Maries great war aerodrome, the last remaining first world war aerodrome.
 It is being restored, with the help of the National Heritage Memorial Fund and the Heritage Lottery Fund, but it does not attract nearly as many visitors as it should because it is not well enough known.

 In Maldon and elsewhere we recognise that digital marketing is key—perhaps the Minister will touch on that—and that people now look online to see where there are attractions, but there is not enough co-ordination.
-The Maldon district promotes things in the Maldon district, and Colchester borough promotes things in Colchester, but there needs to be more co-ordination so that we can demonstrate all of the region’s attractions to people who are thinking of visiting the east of England.
+The Maldon district promotes things in the Maldon district, and Colchester borough promotes things in Colchester, but there needs to be more co-ordination so that we can demonstrate all the region’s attractions to people who are thinking of visiting the east of England.
 I am thinking not just of Essex; I am very happy for the hon.
 Member for Ipswich (Sandy Martin) to participate as well to promote Suffolk.
 We sit on this great asset, and I do not believe we are yet doing enough to exploit it.

 It is great to participate in this debate about Colchester and other small villages around eastern area principalities.
 The speech by my hon.
 Friend the Member for Colchester (Will Quince) was rightly dominated by events in Colchester.
-I spent three years in Colchester, and he told me things about it that I did not pick up in that time.
+I spent three years in Colchester, but he has told me things about it that I did not pick up in that time.
 I look forward to receiving an invitation to the oyster festival, which I missed while I was there.
 Also, as an advocate for Tiptree jam—I think Tiptree is just outside his constituency—I feel another visit in support of a colleague coming on.

 Southend, which I represent alongside Rochford, is built on tourism.
 It receives 7.5 million visitors each year, up by half a million since 2016, when statistics were previously produced.
 Tourists generate £335 million in revenue for the town, up by £22 million since 2016.
 The local authority tells me, very specifically, that there are 9,586 jobs as a result of tourism, which is up by 607 since 2016.
 More than £50 million is generated by overnight accommodation, up by £2 million since 2016.
 Tourism is a very big part of our economy, and it has built up over time.